 The idea that dopamine is actually aiding decision-making helps explain what happens during addiction or when we choose behaviors which counteract our beliefs, especially at the risk of negative feelings (guilt, shame, etc.).
 These findings also suggest that altering the dynamic relationship between dopamine and actions would allow addicts to have better control of their actions.

 The craving for dopamine is so strong that it can overcome our body’s defense mechanisms against performing unrewarding behaviors.
-This is why many men and women will continue to watch pornography even though they know that is wrong or why a drug addict will continue to use even at the expense of their own health.
+This is why many men and women (yes women do watch porn as well) will continue to watch pornography even though they know that is wrong or why a drug addict will continue to use even at the expense of their own health.

 Pornography and Your Brain